Patrick Chan: 2010–2011 season

 Chan began his season at the 2010 Liberty Summer Competition where he debuted his new short program to the music of Take Five, a jazz piece.
-He placed first in the short program, landing his first 4T in competition and was awarded a high grade of execution for the jump.
+He placed first in the short program, landing his first 4T in competition, and was awarded a high grade of execution for the jump.
 In the free skate, he missed the 4T, but landed a 3A–3T combination for his first time in competition, and took the gold medal.

-Chan was assigned to the 2010 Skate Canada International and to the 2010 Cup of Russia for the 2010–11 ISU Grand Prix season.
+Chan was assigned to the 2010 Skate Canada International and the 2010 Cup of Russia for the 2010–11 ISU Grand Prix season.
 At Skate Canada, Chan had a collision with Adam Rippon during the morning practice before the short program.
-He placed fourth in the short program after falling on his 4T, his 3A and his step sequence.
-He won the free skating after landing a 4T and five more triple jumps, and finished first overall.
+He placed fourth in the short program after falling on his 4T, his 3A, and his step sequence.
+He won the free skating after landing a 4T and five more triple jumps and finished first overall.
 It was his first time landing a quad in an ISU competition.
-Although he fell on a 3A to make it four falls over the course of the competition, his total score was high enough to earn the gold medal.
+Although he fell on a 3A to make it four falls throughout the competition, his total score was high enough to earn the gold medal.
 Chan also struggled with consistency at 2010 Cup of Russia, accumulating another four falls over the competition.
 He was first in the short program, where he landed a 4T–3T combination and fell on a 3A.
 In the free skating, he fell on a quad and two triples.
 Chan finished second overall, 3.1 points behind Tomáš Verner.
 His combined placements qualified him for the Grand Prix Final.
 He commented on his performance: "It really bothered me.
 The week before Russia, I did four clean free skatings in a row in practice.
 I just couldn't grasp why I wasn't doing it in competition."
 Chan sought advice from Olympic champion Brian Boitano, "I had to find another way to force my technique, force my mind to do it properly, even through the times where I didn't feel well. ...
 I still don't believe in a shrink.
 They haven't been in our situation, on the ice standing in front of thousands of people."